ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 2. An ordered list of data-inputs
 3. An ordered list of output box candidates

-In our case we will not be using any data-inputs (aka. read-only inputs) because our protocol is simple and does not rely on any other UTXOs on the blockchain.
+In our case we will not be using any data-inputs (aka. read-only inputs) because our protocol is simple and does not rely on reading any other UTXOs on the blockchain.
 Thus we will move forward by defining our `tx_inputs` and our `output_candidates` in such a way that the resulting `UnsignedTransaction` is a valid implementation of our `Bootstrap Math Bounty Box` action.

 Let's implement the inputs first as these are very simple.